fullmetalbrackets/blog/src/content/blog/reverse-proxy-using-nginx-pihole-cloudflare.md

 ## Adding the DNS records in Pi-Hole

-Go into the Pi-Hole web UI, it should be accessible via your browser at `http://<ip-address>/admin`.
+Go into the _Pi-Hole web UI_, it should be accessible via your browser at `http://<ip-address>/admin`.
 (That's assuming you're using the default web UI port of 80, if you changed it to something like 8888, it would instead be `http://<ip-address>:8888/admin`.)

 1. In the Pi-Hole web UI, go to **Local DNS** on the sidebar, and choose **DNS Records** from the dropdown.